Table of Contents

 {

-Task<IReadOnlyList<Order>> ListAsync(Specification<Order> specification, CancellationToken ct);
+Task<IReadOnlyList<Order>> ListAsync(Specification<Order> spec, CancellationToken ct);

-Task<bool> AnyAsync(Specification<Order> specification, CancellationToken ct);
+Task<bool> AnyAsync(Specification<Order> spec, CancellationToken ct);

 }